broilo/Summaries/Hands-on_ML/chap1/README.md

         * by removing outliers

 > You want to find the right balance between fitting the data perfectly and keeping the model simple enough to ensure that it will generalize well.

+* The amount of regularization to apply during learning can be controlled by a hyperparameter.
+    * Tuning hyperparameters is an important part of building a ML system.

+2. **Underfitting the Training Data**

+> The model is too simple to learn the undelying structure of the data.

+* Reality is just more complex than the model, so its predictions are bound to be inaccurate, even on the training set.
+* Possible solutions:
+    * To select a more powerful model, with more parameters.
+    * Too feed beter features to the learning algorithm (feature engineering).
+    * To reduce the constraints on the model.

+# Testing and Validating

+* To split the data into two sets:
+    * Training set
+    * Test set
+    * Evaluating the model on the test set gives you an estimation of the generalization error.
+        * This value tells you how well the model will perform on instances it has never seen before.

+> A common process to have a second holdout set called the validation set.
+* You train multiple models with various hyperparameters using the training set.
+* You select the model and hyperparameters that perform best on the validation set.
+* The, you run the model on the test set, one time only, to get an estimate of the generalization error.

+> A very common technique is to use cross-validation.

 # Keywords: